Romain Cosson

 About

-I am a Faculty Fellow in the CS department at the Courant Institute at NYU, hosted by Prof. Anupam Gupta.
-My research interests lie at the intersection of algorithms, optimization, and decision-making.
-I am particularly interested in online algorithms, which are algorithms that must make decisions sequentially without knowledge of the future (see illustrations below).
-I defended my PhD at Inria Paris in the Argo team of DI ENS, where I was advised by Prof. Laurent Massoulié.
+I am an Assistant Professor / Faculty Fellow in the CS department at the Courant Institute at NYU, hosted by Prof. Anupam Gupta.
+My research lies at the intersection of algorithms, optimization, and decision-making.
+I am particularly interested in online algorithms, which are algorithms that must make decisions sequentially without knowing the future.
+I defended my PhD at Inria Paris in the team Argo joint with DI ENS, where I was advised by Prof. Laurent Massoulié.
 Before that, I received a M.S. degree in computer science from MIT where I was advised by Prof. Devavrat Shah in LIDS.
-My undergraduate was in economics and computer science as an engineer at Ecole polytechnique.
+My undergraduate was in applied mathematics as an engineer at Ecole polytechnique.

 Illustrations